ludocode/mpack/docs/expect.md

 In the above examples, the call to `mpack_discard(&reader);` skips over the value for unrecognized keys, allowing the format to be extensible and providing forwards-compatibility.
 If you want to forbid unrecognized keys, you can flag an error (e.g. `mpack_reader_flag_error(&reader, mpack_error_data);`) instead of discarding the value.

-*Note above the importance of using a reasonable limit on `mpack_expect_map_max()`, and of checking for errors in each iteration of the loop.
-If we were to leave these out, an attacker could craft a message declaring an array of a billion elements, forcing this code into an infinite loop.
+WARNING: See above the importance of using a reasonable limit on `mpack_expect_map_max()`, and of checking for errors in each iteration of the loop.
+If we were to leave these out, an attacker could craft a message declaring an array of a billion elements, forcing this code into a very long loop.
 We specify a size of 100 here as an arbitrary limit that leaves enough space for the schema to grow in the future.
 If you forbid unrecognized keys, you could specify the key count as the limit.
-Alternatively you could specify an unlimited size (`UINT32_MAX`), as long as you are checking for errors in each iteration (since the stream will eventually run out of data.)
-It's safest to use both the limit and the error check, so we use both in these examples.*

 Unlike JSON, MessagePack supports any type as a map key, so the enum integer values can themselves be used as keys.
 This reduces message size at some expense of debuggability (losing some of the value of a schemaless format.)
 There is a simpler function `mpack_expect_key_uint()` which can be used to switch on small non-negative enum values directly.

 On the surface this doesn't appear much shorter than the previous code, but it becomes much nicer when you have many possible keys in a map.
-Of course if at all possible you should consider using the Node API which is much less error-prone and will handle all of this for you.
+Of course if at all possible you should consider using the [Node API](docs/node.md) which is much less error-prone and will handle all of this for you.